dusk-network/dusk-protocol/consensus/basics/attestation.md

 The procedure excludes the block generator $\mathcal{G}$ of the same iteration to prevent it from being part of the committee.
 In other words, a candidate generator cannot vote over its own block.

+The next-iteration generator is also excluded to mitigate the [Future-Iteration Generator Problem][fgi].

 **Parameters**
 - $R$: round number
 - $I$: iteration number